corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/network/testnet-explorer.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-4: {}
-title: "Using the Node Explorer to test a Corda Enterprise node on Corda Testnet"
+title: Using the Node Explorer to test a Corda Enterprise node on Corda Testnet
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-4
 ---

 # Using the Node Explorer to test a Corda Enterprise node on Corda Testnet

 This document will explain how to test the installation of a Corda Enterprise node on Corda Testnet.

 ## Prerequisites

 This guide assumes you have deployed a Corda Enterprise node to either Azure or AWS using one of: